 AS Level (Year 1):

 Paper 1: Foundations in Psychology.
-Topics include Social psychology, Cognitive psychology, Biological psychology, Learning theories and Issues & Debates.
+Topics include Social psychology, Cognitive psychology, Biological psychology, Learning theories and Issues and debates.

 Paper 3: Psychological skills.
-Topics covered are: Methods, Synoptic Review of Studies & Issues and debates.
-This is a synoptic section in which students will be asked to draw on topics 1- 6 to develop a general knowledge of key issues and debates.
+Topics covered are: Methods, Synoptic review of studies and Issues and debates.
+This is a synoptic section in which students will be asked to draw on all topics to develop a general knowledge of key issues and debates.

 Students who have studied Psychology A Level often go on to study it at university or choose a related degree such as criminology, sociology or teaching.